KDAP (AM): History

 In April 2015, Alex Goodman purchased KDAP for the price of $55,000.
 The terms were reported to be $10,000 down with the balance of $45,000 to be paid over the next 10 years at 10% interest.
 Alex Goodman did not purchase the sister station KDAP-FM, however, he continued to operate the station from its existing location by leasing studio and tower space from the previous owner.

-The FCC cancelled KDAP's license on October 4, 2021, due to the station failing to file an application to renew its license.
+The Federal Communications Commission cancelled KDAP's license on October 4, 2021, due to the station failing to file an application to renew its license.